arduino/docs-content/content/hardware/03.nano/boards/nano-33-ble-rev2/tutorials/cheat-sheet/ble-cheat-sheet.md

 ---
 title: 'Nano 33 BLE Rev2 Cheat Sheet'
-description: 'Learn how to set up the Nano 33 BLE Rev2, get a quick overview of the components, information regarding pins and how to use different Serial (SPI, I2C, UART) and Wireless (Wi-Fi, Bluetooth®) protocols.'
+description: 'Learn how to set up the Nano 33 BLE Rev2, get a quick overview of the components, information regarding pins and how to use different Serial (SPI, I2C, UART) and Wireless (Wi-Fi®, Bluetooth®) protocols.'
 tags:
   - Installation
   - I2C